 About the instructor

-Jamie Noël is an electrochemist and corrosion scientist.
-He obtained his BSc (1987) and MSc (1990) degrees from the University of Guelph under supervision of Dr. Jacek Lipkowski.
+Dr. Jamie Noël is an electrochemist and corrosion scientist.
+He obtained his BSc (1987) and MSc (1990) degrees from the University of Guelph under the supervision of Dr. Jacek Lipkowski.
 He then worked on corrosion issues in the nuclear industry while employed by Ontario Hydro Research and later Atomic Energy of Canada Ltd. Concurrent with his work at AECL, he earned his PhD (2000) through the University of Manitoba with David Shoesmith.

 Dr. Noël joined the University of Western Ontario in London, Canada in 1998 as a research scientist and became assistant professor of chemistry in 2016.
-He uses electrochemical and other surface analytical techniques to study the corrosion of industrial materials, especially nuclear waste management systems components, including those made from carbon steel, titanium, zirconium, copper, nickel alloys, cobalt alloys, and the uranium dioxide fuel itself.
+He uses electrochemical and other surface analytical techniques to study the corrosion of industrial materials, especially nuclear waste management systems components, including those made from carbon steel, titanium, zirconium, copper, nickel alloys, and the uranium dioxide fuel itself.
 He continues to refine techniques that combine electrochemical measurements with neutron-based materials science techniques.